adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

 Once connected to Assurance, an Adobe Experience Platform icon will appear in the top right corner of the screen with a green dot indicating a connected session.
-In the web-based Assurance session, there is also an indicator in the top right that shows the number of connected sessions (which in this case should now show a green dot with "1 Client Connected", marked `1` in the screenshot below).
+In the web-based Assurance session, there is also an indicator in the top right that shows the number of connected sessions (which in this case should now show a green dot with "1 Client Connected", marked **1** in the screenshot below).

 <img src="../assets/edge-bridge-tutorial/simulator-assurance-connection.jpg" alt="Assurance Session Start - iOS simulator" width="400"/>
 <img src="../assets/edge-bridge-tutorial/assurance-session-start.jpg" alt="Assurance Session Start - Web UI after connection" width="800"/>

-Observe how in the Assurance session Events view (`2`), there are already events populating as a consequence of the connection of the mobile app to the Assurance session (`3`); the Assurance extension itself emits events about the session connection and subsequently captures these events to display in the web-based session viewer.
+Observe how in the Assurance session Events view (**2**), there are already events populating as a consequence of the connection of the mobile app to the Assurance session (**3**); the Assurance extension itself emits events about the session connection and subsequently captures these events to display in the web-based session viewer.
 You can expect Assurance to capture all events processed by the AEP SDK from all other extensions as well.

 ### 3. Event transactions view - check for Edge Bridge events
-In order to see Edge Bridge events, in the connected app instance, trigger a `trackAction` and/or `trackState` within the app which the Edge Bridge extension will convert into Edge events.
+In order to see Edge Bridge events, in the connected app instance:
+1. Trigger a `trackAction` and/or `trackState` within the app which the Edge Bridge extension will convert into Edge events.
 This event will be captured by the Assurance extension and shown in the web session viewer.

 <img src="../assets/edge-bridge-tutorial/simulator-track-buttons.jpg" alt="Simulator tracking buttons" width="400"/>

-Click the `AnalyticsTrack` event (`1`) in the events table to see the event details in the right side window; click the `RAW EVENT` dropdown (`2`) in the event details window to see the event data payload.
-Verify that the `contextdata` matches what was sent by the Analytics `trackAction`/`trackState` API.
+2. Click the `AnalyticsTrack` event (**1**) in the events table to see the event details in the right side window
+3. Click the `RAW EVENT` dropdown (**2**) in the event details window to see the event data payload.
+4. Verify that the `contextdata` matches what was sent by the Analytics `trackAction`/`trackState` API.

 <img src="../assets/edge-bridge-tutorial/assurance-analytics-track-event.jpg" alt="Simulator tracking buttons" width="800"/>

-Now click the `Edge Bridge Request` event (`1`) in the events table, and click the `RAW EVENT` dropdown (`2`) in the event details window; notice the slight differences in the payload structure as a result of the `Edge Bridge Request` event conforming to the format of an Edge event.
+5. Now click the `Edge Bridge Request` event (**1**) in the events table
+6. Click the `RAW EVENT` dropdown (**2**) in the event details window; notice the slight differences in the payload structure as a result of the `Edge Bridge Request` event conforming to the format of an Edge event.

 <img src="../assets/edge-bridge-tutorial/assurance-edge-bridge-track-event.jpg" alt="Simulator tracking buttons" width="800"/>

 Notice the differences in event data structure and format between the two types of events: Analytics (left) vs Edge (right) via Edge Bridge extension
-The top level EventType is converted from a `generic.track` to `edge` (that is, Analytics generic track event -> Edge event) (`1`).
+The top level EventType is converted from a `generic.track` to `edge` (that is, Analytics generic track event -> Edge event) (**1**).
 The Edge Bridge extension also populates the standard XDM field for event type (`eventType`) in the event data payload.
-Also notice that the `contextdata` has moved from directly under `EventData` to under the generic Edge XDM `data` property (`2`).
+Also notice that the `contextdata` has moved from directly under `EventData` to under the generic Edge XDM `data` property (**2**).

 <img src="../assets/edge-bridge-tutorial/analytics-edge-bridge-conversion.jpg" alt="Comparison of event data between analytics and edge bridge events" width="1100"/>

+> **Note**
-The two new top level properties `xdm` and `data` are standard Edge event properties that are part of the Edge platform's XDM schema-based system for event data organization that enables powerful, customizable data processing.
+> The two new top level properties `xdm` and `data` are standard Edge event properties that are part of the Edge platform's XDM schema-based system for event data organization that enables powerful, customizable data processing.
 However, because the `contextdata` is not yet mapped to an XDM schema, it is not in a usable form for the Edge platform.
 We will solve this issue by mapping the event data to an XDM schema in the next section.

 ## Data prep mapping